 Doi Inthanon encompasses the highest mountain peaks in Thailand and has several types of fauna and flora, waterfalls and a wide range of animal life such as leopard, Pangolin and flying squirrels.
-There are several bird species such as hawk, eagle and Eurasian woodcock.
+There are several bird species such as a hawk, eagle and Eurasian woodcock.
 Read More...

-Khao Sam Roi Yot is a small coastal park located on the narrowest part of the Thai peninsular overlooking the Gulf of Thailand.
+Khao Sam Roi Yot is a small coastal park located on the narrowest part of the Thai peninsula overlooking the Gulf of Thailand.
 Its interior is home to animals such as monitor lizards and macaque while the wetlands provide a sanctuary for migratory birds from Siberia.
 Read More...

 Khao Yai is the oldest park in Thailand.
 It's a mix of evergreen and deciduous tree forest with grasslands and scrub as its secondary growth.
-Wildlife roam its interior, including endangered species such as elephants, tigers, leopards, white-handed gibbons and sambar stags.
+Wildlife roams its interior, including endangered species such as elephants, tigers, leopards, white-handed gibbons and sambar stags.
 Read More...

-Khao Sok is the largest and most dramatic tract of virgin rain forest in southern Thailand.
+Khao Sok is the largest and most dramatic tract of virgin rainforest in southern Thailand.
 The peaks rise to spectacular heights while the forest helps protect the population of elephants, bison, jungle cats, wild dogs and other endangered animals as well as many bird species.
 Read More...

 Khao Lak stretches across several scenic strips of sandy upper Andaman coastline.
-The region is particularly famous for its spectacular scenery of steep rain forested ridges that extend down to the winding coast.
+The region is particularly famous for its spectacular scenery of steep rainforested ridges that extend down to the winding coast.
 An elephant trek to one of the waterfalls is a must.
 Read More...

 Ang Thong is a small group of islands spread over part of the Gulf of Thailand west of Ko Samui.
 The region is popular for its beautiful beaches, limestone caves and abundant wildlife.
 Canoeing and snorkeling are a major attraction here.
 Read More...